 Most cats and small dogs have a poor prognosis when treatment is postponed.
 Activated charcoal and intravenous hydration can be life-saving treatments for your pet, as can IVs to promote kidney function and protect the kidneys from toxins circulating in the bloodstream.
 To save a dying pet, dialysis may be necessary.

-It doesn’t matter how you look at it!
 The best thing to do if you think your dog or cat has eaten a lily is to call your veterinarian or take your cat to an emergency animal hospital.